panzerstadt/minimal_apps/django/readme.md

 4. pipenv shell
 5. pip install django
 6. django-admin startproject mynewproject
+7. cd mynewproject
-7. django-admin startapp mynewapp
+8. django-admin startapp mynewapp
-8. check with either 'python manage.py runserver' or 'heroku local'
+9. check with either 'python manage.py runserver' or 'heroku local'
+10. if using 'heroku local', make sure you have a Procfile to tell heroku what to do